 Ted Hayden and his pal Dusty Rhodes come across a dying outlaw, Gatt Ganns.
 On Ganns's person, they find a letter of introduction to rancher Gentry implicating Gentry in the disappearance of Ted's kid brother Jim and the murder of their father many years earlier.
 Ted takes on Ganns's identity and pretends to go to work for Gentry, while actually looking for further evidence that Gentry did indeed murder his father and abduct his brother.
-Written by

 Jim Beaver <email@example.com>